rastafan/sockets-for-cordova/README.md

 sockets-for-cordova
 ===================
 This Cordova plugin provides JavaScript API, that allows you to communicate with server through TCP protocol.
 It is working with Capacitor 3.
-It is based on the blochop's cordova plugin https://github.com/blocshop/sockets-for-cordova
+It is based on the blochop's cordova plugin https://github.com/blocshop/sockets-for-cordova and a fork of https://github.com/vendus/sockets-for-cordova

 Currently we support these platforms: iOS, Android, WP8.